noodlecollie/v2mp/V2MP.md

 For example, `[0]` indicates bit `0` in some unspecified register or instruction. `R0[5 2]` indicates a range of bits in register `R0`, beginning at bit `5` on the left, and ending at bit `2` on the right (both bits `5` and `2` are included in this range).

-In certain cases (such as for the status register), specific bits are named.
+In certain cases (such as for the status register `SR`), specific bits are named.
 In this case, the letter used to identify that specific bit may be enclosed in square brackets.
 For example, `SR[C]` specifies the `CARRY` status bit in the status register.

 ### Bit Layout